freedomfractions/EasyAFv3/docs/COMPUTED-PROPERTIES-GUIDE.md

 4. ?
 Build successful?
 5. ?
 Restarted application? (property cache might be stale)
 6. ? `IncludeComputedProperties` is `true`? (default, but check if overridden)
+7. ? **No duplicate class files?** (Check for `Models/Generated/YourModel.cs` - delete if exists)

+### Computed Property Not Showing After First Build

+**This is a caching issue!** The PropertyDiscoveryService caches properties on first load.

+**Solutions (in order of preference):**

+1. **Delete settings file and restart** (recommended for clean slate):
+   - Close the application
+   - Navigate to `%APPDATA%\EasyAF` (or wherever your settings are stored)
+   - Delete `settings.json`
+   - Restart application
+   - All 41 properties (including `IsAdjustable`) will appear

+2. **Manually add to settings** (quick fix if you want to keep other settings):
+   - Open your settings file
+   - Find the `LVBreaker` property list
+   - Add `"IsAdjustable"` to the array
+   - Restart application

+3. **Use "Show All" toggle** (temporary workaround):
+   - In the property picker, toggle "Show Active Only" to OFF
+   - This bypasses the settings filter and shows all discovered properties
+   - The computed property should appear

 ### Property Appears in Some Pickers But Not Others